seanodaniels/dndashboard/README.md

 A web-based toolset resource for use during D&D games, for players and GMs alike.

+A live demo of this app can be found at http://dndash.herokuapp.com/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 TO DO: See deployment for notes on how to deploy the project on a live system.

-## Browser Requirements
+## Browser Requirements for a Local Build

-Running this in Chrome will throw a CORS error.
+For local installations only, running this app in Chrome will throw a CORS error.
 I recommend installing the "Allow-Control-Allow-Origin" Chrome Extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en and enabling it for the following:

 1. http://127.0.0.1/*
 2. http://localhost/*